 |

-strutting around the Savuti marsh and small redbilled
+seen strutting around the Savuti marsh and small

-even fish eagles.
-Little quelea finches are quite
+bee eaters and even fish eagles.
+Little quelea

-a spectacle as they gather in thousands.
-They
+finches are quite a spectacle as they gather

 SEASONS

-at which time the animals make their way to pastures
+April, at which time the animals make their

 Dry